jotanmiguel/ThesisCC25-26/papers/papers/Using the cloud to build a computing lab/Using The Cloud To Build A Computing Lab.md

 - [Mention any unique aspect compared to prior work]

 **Limitations and Future Work:**
-The study notes that [limitations].
-Future directions include [suggested work].
+The study notes that Multi-Cloud Enviroment are not possible now in OpenStack using either CompatibleOne and Scalr.
+The authors state that they got it to work with Scalr, but CompatibleOne didn't work at all.
+Future directions include study a way to implement a multi-cloud enviroment with the proposed platform

 **Relevance to Current Project:**
 This paper provides insights applicable to the cloud infrastructure project at DI, particularly [authentication / virtualization / orchestration / etc.].